Treatment for vertigo depends on the cause and severity of your symptoms.

 - medication to prevent attacks of Ménière's disease

-- treatment for tinnitus (ringing in your ears), such as sound therapy, a therapy that works by reducing the difference between tinnitus sounds and background sounds to make the tinnitus sounds less intrusive
+- treatment for tinnitus (ringing in your ears) – such as sound therapy, which works by reducing the difference between tinnitus sounds and background sounds, to make the tinnitus sounds less intrusive

 - physiotherapy to deal with balance problems